-Students from all faiths and philosophical perspectives join together to learn about a variety of traditions through festivals, lectures and visits to houses of worship.
+Through Better Together, students from all faiths and philosophical traditions join together to learn from each other through festivals, lectures and visits to houses of worship.
 We also engage in meaningful dialogue across traditions, participate in community service, and promote spiritual and religious diversity on campus in a spirit of mutual understanding and respect.

 Campus Outreach trains future leaders and equips them for leadership through evangelism, discipleship, prayer, and Bible study.

 Canterbury fosters community spirit through worship, meals, and fellowship.
 The group encourages students to explore their faith through service and inquiry.

 CCM strengthens students' Catholic life and identity through weekly on-campus Mass, fellowship meals, faith-based sharing groups, and retreats.

 Drawing on resources provided by Elevation Church in Charlotte, NC, Elevation Davidson provides students with Christian teaching, mentors, service opportunities, and a community of believers at Davidson College.

 FCA equips, empowers, and encourages athletes, coaches, and all whom they impact to make a difference for Christ.

 Hillel at Davidson provides opportunities for the celebration of Jewish holidays and the exploration of Jewish heritage and faith.

 The InterVarsity Christian Fellowship group aims to build a community of witnesses that engage the ethnically and culturally diverse campus community with the Gospel of Jesus Christ.
 InterVarsity plans weekly small-group Bible studies, community gatherings, speakers, service opportunities, retreats and regional conferences that are open to all students.

 The Methodist College Fellowship meets weekly to study scripture, explore theological questions, and foster a sense of Christian community.
 It also plans activities, such as social outings, service projects, retreats, and mission trips.